kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 ![6.png](/images/6.png)

 5.5.
-Waiting for the table create successful.
+Waiting for the table created successfully.

 ### Create Items in DynamoDB Table